Toggle: English / Spanish

 Your provider will perform a physical exam, including an eye exam, and ask questions about your medical history.
 Questions may include:

 - Are both of your eyes affected or just one?

 - What part of the eye is affected?

 - Have you ever had eye redness before?

 - Do you have eye pain?
-Does it get worse after movement of the eyes?
+Does it get worse with movement of the eyes?

-- Do you have other symptoms like eye discharge, burning, or itching?
-Nausea or vomiting?
-A headache?
+- Do you have eye discharge, burning, or itching?

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.